MobileProto16/Mobile-Proto-16/lesson4/README.md

 }
 ```

-Finally, you have to explicitly bind ButterKnife to your fragment in your `onCreateView`:
+Finally, you have to explicitly bind ButterKnife to your fragment in your `onCreateView` using `ButterKnife.bind`:

 ```